fizzo13/MafKO/README.md

 These files are also available through the GEO repository (GSE174209 and GSE174208).

 ## Processed files available at GEO
-Raw data for this publication is available at GEO (GSE174209 and GSE174208).
-In addition, we provide the Seurat objects for both development and c-Maf KO  to facilitate downstream analysis without the need to re-process the raw data.
+Data for this publication is available at GEO (GSE174209 and GSE174208).
+In addition to raw data, we provide the Seurat objects for both development and c-Maf KO  to facilitate downstream analysis without the need to re-process the raw data.

 ### Contact
 Any questions, feel free to post on the Issues section.
 If you require any of the processed files reach out to: